krib00/X-Twitter-Mask/README.md

 Page is labelled as "dangerous site" on google chrome or firefox due to similarity of original website (Twitter).

 To avoid the message you can open it on other browsers (ex.
-Edge, Brave..), or you can click on "details and then "this unsafe site".
+Edge, Brave...), or you can click on "details" and then "this unsafe site".